Painting Kitchen Cabinets With Epoxy Paints

 But VOC epoxies are the exception today, not the norm.
 Today’s epoxy is considered a “green product” since it is made with 100 per cent solids.
 It has no VOC elements.
 Compare that to paint which is typically 60 per cent solids and 40 per cent solvents, which causes shrinkage of the product as it dries by evaporation.

 Since most epoxies used in commercial applications are now solvent-free, they can be used without masks in areas with ventilation.
 “The customer always gets his money’s worth when we put down an epoxy,” he says.

 “It is a good-looking decorative product, clean, hard-wearing and it lasts for a decade or more.
 It can easily be recoated with some sanding.
 Paint on cement, on the other hand, will fail in months or little more than a year.”

 Water-based epoxy has one advantage over most epoxies, in that it can be used in damp areas, like mechanical rooms where there are typically lots of leaks.
 Since it is not as brittle as typical epoxies, water-based epoxy can be used on top of a rubber membrane base.
 It will expand and contract with the membrane and not break off.
-Water-based epoxies for residential DIY application are still better than paint for hardness and longevity, but still not as good as commercial-grade epoxies.
+Water-based epoxies like Scuff X paint from Benjamin Moore for residential DIY application like kitchen cabinet painting are better than paint for hardness and longevity.

 “They give up hardness and longevity for the convenience of more minutes in the pot and a three-hour working time,” Anderson says.